gracelang/language/spec.md

 constructors can also contain expressions (executable code at the top level), which are executed as a side-effect of evaluating the object constructor.
-All of the declared attributes of the object are in scope throughout the object constructors.
+All of the declared attributes of the object are in scope throughout the object constructor.

 #### Examples